 When choosing your image formats, consider your options.
 The three most common formats are GIF, JPG, and PNG.

 You can find the size of your email in most email clients.
-But there's also an easy way to do this in your browser.
+But you can also do this in your browser.

 How to find the total weight - code + images - of your email using a browser: